Twitter courts advertisers amid uncertain future under Musk

 "I would like (Twitter) to address and talk to it, because there’s a lot of curiosity," said Alex Stone, senior vice president of advanced video and agency partnerships at Horizon Media.

+"It has been a quiet month here at Twitter," joked JP Maheu, VP of global client solutions at Twitter at the start of the presentation.

+The company announced a number of content partnerships tied to the presentation.

-At the “NewFront” presentation, Twitter announced it was expanding its partnerships with media companies Conde Nast and Essence, which will create video and audio programming on Twitter.
+Twitter said it was expanding its partnerships with media companies Conde Nast and Essence, which will create video and audio programming on Twitter.
 E!
 News will launch a new live-streamed show on Twitter to discuss TV shows such as “The Real Housewives,” and “Stranger Things.”

-Twitter also announced that Fox Sports will host live pre-game shows on the platform for every match of the FIFA men’s World Cup tournament this year in Qatar and both the men’s and women’s World Cup event in 2023.
+Twitter also announced that Fox Sports will host live pre-game shows on the platform for every match of the FIFA men’s World Cup tournament this year in Qatar and the women’s World Cup event in 2023.

+Sarah Personette, Twitter’s chief customer officer, closed the presentation expressing gratitude to the company’s advertisers.

+“Your partnership makes us better each and every day.
+We are exceptionally grateful for how you stand with us,” she said.

+Jasmine Wang, a media director at Altice USA, said her company pulled back its ad spend from Twitter due to concerns about Musk’s potential impact on the platform.

+Wang said she had expected Twitter’s presentation to be longer and more substantial and had hoped it would address possible changes that might come under Musk.

-(Reporting by Sheila Dang in Dallas; Editing by Cynthia Osterman and Chris Reese)
+(Reporting by Sheila Dang in Dallas; Editing by Cynthia Osterman, Chris Reese and Tom Hogue)

 ((Sheila.Dang@thomsonreuters.com; +1 646-983-0894))